blockchainsllc/in3-docs/docs/api-java.md

 ##### sendobject

-Sends a request but returns an object like an array or map with the parsed response.
+Sends a request but returns an object, such as an array or map, with the parsed response.

-The request must be a valid json-string with method and params.
+The request must be a valid JSON-string with method and params.

  > public `native Object` sendobject([`String`](#class-string) request);